 Yes.
-If your infant’s fetal laceration was caused by your doctor’s inexperience or negligence, you have the right to sue your doctor for causing fetal lacerations in a medical malpractice lawsuit.
+Your infant’s fetal laceration may be caused by your doctor’s inexperience or negligence.
+If this is the case, you have the right to sue your doctor for causing fetal lacerations in a medical malpractice lawsuit.

 For a free legal consultation, call 1-800-222-9529

 Surgeon inexperience is one of the top risk factors for fetal lacerations.
 With too little experience performing cesarean section deliveries, a doctor may fail to take the necessary precautions to mitigate the risk of a birth injury.
 For example, a fetal laceration is less likely to occur if the surgeon makes a transverse or vertical incision, as opposed to a “J” or inverted “T” incision.

 Surgeons can also mitigate the risk of a fetal laceration by making sure the site of the uterine incision is suctioned thoroughly and that the surgical instruments that hold the incision apart are removed before delivery.
 The surgeon can also sweep their finger through the uterine incision with every pass of the scalpel to minimize the likelihood of a deep laceration.

 These are just a few steps an experienced surgeon can take to reduce the likelihood of a fetal laceration.
 However, if the surgeon fails to take these preventative measures or forgets because of simple inexperience and your infant could have suffered a fetal laceration as a result.